illinoistech-itm/jhajek/itmo-453/setup-tutorial/Readme.md

 sudo npm install -g npm@9.6.0
 ```

-This code retrieves the NodeJS 16 longterm support PPA repository for Ubuntu Linux and adds it to your operating system, making for an easy installtion of nodejs via the apt package manager.
+This code retrieves the NodeJS 16 long term support PPA repository for Ubuntu Linux and adds it to your operating system, making for an easy installation of nodejs via the apt package manager.
 The next line updates the `npm` NodeJS package manager that is installed along with NodeJS.
 You would adjust this for non-NodeJS code and applications.

 ```bash
 # Change directory to the location of your JS code